nicolaschotard/stackyter/README.rst

                         your local user name. (default: None) -w WORKDIR, --workdir WORKDIR
-                        Your working directory on the host (default: None) --mysetup MYSETUP     Path to a setup file (on the host) that will be used to set up the working environment.
-A Python installation with Jupyter must be available to make this work. (default: None)
-  -j JUPYTER, --jupyter JUPYTER
+                        Your working directory on the host (default: None) -j JUPYTER, --jupyter JUPYTER
                         Either launch a jupiter notebook or a jupyter lab.
                         (default: notebook)
-  --runbefore RUNBEFORE
+  --mysetup MYSETUP     Path to a setup file (on the host) that will be used
+                        to set up the working environment.
+A Python installation with Jupyter must be available to make this work. (default: None) --runbefore RUNBEFORE
                         A list of extra commands to run BEFORE sourcing your setup file.
-Coma separated for more than one command, or a list in the config file. (default: None) --runafter RUNAFTER   A list of extra commands to run AFTER sourcing your setup file.
-Coma separated for more than one command, or a list in the config file. (default: None) -C, --compression     Activate ssh compression option (-C). (default: False) -S, --showconfig      Show all available configurations from your default
+Coma separated for more than one commands, or a list in the config file. (default: None) --runafter RUNAFTER   A list of extra commands to run AFTER sourcing your setup file.
+Coma separated for more than one commands, or a list in the config file. (default: None) -C, --compression     Activate ssh compression option (-C). (default: False) -S, --showconfig      Show all available configurations from your default